1. Meetings are public.

-A party wishing to utilize an electronic recording device or a court stenographic reporter must inform the Board in writing at least 24 hours in advance that they are planning to do so.
-Such recording shall be executed in a non- disruptive manner.
+The Department will be tape recording all hearings.
+If an appellant wishes to utilize an electronic recording device or a court stenographic reporter, they must inform the Board in writing at least 24 hours in advance that they are planning to do so.
+Such recording shall be executed in a non-disruptive manner.
 Any recordings of hearings are subject to Freedom of Information Act (FOIA) requests.

 During the COVID-19 Emergency Declaration, hearings will be conducted using electronic means.
 A recording of the virtual meeting will be posted to the BOE webpage 2 business days after the meetings.